Positions currently open only for post-docs with pre-established funding.

 design and execution of some simple relevant experiments, and the

 analysis and interpretation of the results.

-propose to investigate their scintillation properties (light yield and
+propose to investigate their scintillation properties (spectrum, light yield and

-timing) down to the temperature of liquid Helium (4 K), where a lower
+timing) down to the temperature of liquid Helium (4 K), another possible detection medium.
+The student will

 review the literature, then prepare, carry out and analyze experiments

 - Design of a System to Reduce the Thermal Noise in Photomultipliers